 How to Answer the "What Motivates You to Do a Good Job?"

-The trick behind this question is to understand that you have to project your motivations in a way that they directly relate to your job profile and the interviewer is assured about your capacity to render your services to the company as and when required.
+The key to answering this question is to recognize that you must project your reasons in such a manner that they are clearly related to your work profile and the interviewer is confident in your ability to provide services to the organization as required.

 How to answer " What Motivates You To Do A Good Job"

-The only way that you can successfully answer this question is by understanding that being real and honest will give you the edge in the interview.
-When the interviewer asks you about the motivation try to answer these questions in your mind and then frame a reply to the question:
+The only way that you can successfully answer this question is by understanding that being real and honest will give you the edge in the interview:

 How To Approach the Question?